-- A native speaker of English who has completed his/her undergraduate education in an English-medium institution may not be required to provide certification of English language proficiency. - 4.
-Provision of a Passport copy (personal details page, Ethbara Number page and/or visa page (if applicable)) - 5.
-Provision of two passport-size photos. - 6.
-Provision of an Emirates ID card (if relevant) - 7.
-Provision of a Family Book (if relevant) - 8.
-Provision of their Curriculum Vitae - 9.
-Provision of a short essay to demonstrate your reasons for wanting to study in the program - 10.
-Provision of two individual, sealed reference letters. - 11.
-An interview may also be required as part of the admission process. - 12.
+- a.
+Full Admission: Master Program taught in English: Provision of a current (no more than 2 years old) Official standardized test score(s) document issued for (i) EmSAT (1400 or more) or (ii) a TOEFL score of 550 or more (213 CBT, 79 iBT) equivalent or IELTS (6.0 or more) OR - b.
+Full Admission: Master Program taught in Arabic: Provision of a current (no more than 2 years old) Official standardized test score(s) document issued for (i) EmSAT (950 or more) or (ii) a TOEFL score of 450 or more (133 CBT, 45 iBT) equivalent or IELTS (4.5 or more). - 5.
+For a Master Program taught in Arabic: A candidate must satisfy the Arabic language proficiency requirement as follows: - a.
+Provision of a current (no more than 2 years old) Official standardized test score(s) document issued for a (i) Minimum score of 1250 for the Arabic language portion of the EmSAT examination. - 6.
+Provision of a Passport copy (personal details page, Ethbara Number page and/or visa page (if applicable)) - 7.
+Provision of two passport-size photos. - 8.
+Provision of an Emirates ID card (if relevant) - 9.
+Provision of a Family Book (if relevant) - 10.
+Provision of their Curriculum Vitae - 11.
+Provision of a short essay to demonstrate your reasons for wanting to study in the program - 12.
+Provision of two individual, sealed reference letters. - 13.
+An interview may also be required as part of the admission process. - 14.
 Meet the Work Experience Requirements for each graduate program: Please see Table 2 below.